david-a-wheeler/spdx-tutorial/README.md

 If you are in that more complicated circumstance, see the SPDX site for information about tools that can help you.

 The SPDX specification doesn't specify a file extension or file naming convention.
-I personally recommend using ".spdx" for a SDPX file in tag-value format (as described here), and using ".rdf" for a SDPX file in RDF+XML format.
+I personally recommend using ".spdx" for a SDPX file in tag:value format (as described here), and using ".rdf" for a SDPX file in RDF+XML format.
 When combining SDPX files together people often use the project name as the filename.
 Personally, I think having a file named